ProfessionalWiki/SubPageList/doc/INSTALL.md

 ## Manual installation

 First you need to get the code.
 This can be done either by downloading a tarball, or by cloning the git repository.

-If you clone the git repo, you must take care to also get the code of all dependencies (listed above).
-Tarballs already include those dependencies.
+If you clone the git repo, you must take care to also get the code of all dependencies.
+The direct dependencies are listed above, though they themselves can have further dependencies.
+Tarballs already include all dependencies.

 Once you got the code, place the "SubPageList" directory, and the directories of the dependencies in your MediaWiki "extensions" directory.